 The NEON Curatorial Exchange and Award

-The NEON Curatorial Exchange and Award has been set up in partnership between NEON in Greece and the Whitechapel Gallery.
+The NEON Curatorial Exchange and Award has been set up in partnership between NEON, a non-profit organisation in Athens and the Whitechapel Gallery.
 Through building links between young curators in London and Athens, best practice is shared and new ideas developed around the presentation of contemporary art, with the aim of championing curatorial excellence.